partitioncloud/musescore-web-display/README.md

 - Zoom: give a closer look to the score.
 - Audio playback, with a cursor highlighting the current measure (auto-scroll included).
 - Keyboard shortcuts.
-- Add as many tracks as needed, midi and audio are supported
+- Add as many tracks as needed, midi, audio and mscz-generated [are supported](#integrating-into-existing-html)

 ## Running